-We are offering our common shares pursuant to recent amendments to Regulation A promulgated pursuant to the Jumpstart Our Business Startups Act of 2012 (the "JOBS Act"), and we cannot be certain if the reduced disclosure requirements applicable to Tier 2 issuers will make our common shares less attractive to investors as compared to a traditional initial public offering.
+We are offering our common shares pursuant to amendments to Regulation A promulgated pursuant to the Jumpstart Our Business Startups Act of 2012 (the "JOBS Act"), and we cannot be certain if the reduced disclosure requirements applicable to Tier 2 issuers will make our common shares less attractive to investors as compared to a traditional initial public offering.

-As a Regulation A, Tier 2 issuer, we will be subject to scaled disclosure and reporting requirements, which may make our common shares less attractive to investors as compared to a traditional initial public offering.
-In addition, given the relative lack of regulatory precedence regarding the recent amendments to Regulation A, there is a significant amount of regulatory uncertainty in regard to how the SEC or the individual state securities regulators will regulate both the offer and sale of our securities, as well as any ongoing compliance that we may be subject to.
-Current guidance and regulations relating to Regulation A is undergoing review and amendment.
-If our scaled disclosure and reporting requirements, or regulatory uncertainty regarding Regulation A reduces the attractiveness of our common shares, we may be unable to raise the necessary funds necessary to commence operations, or to develop a diversified portfolio of organic farmland investments which could severely affect the value of our common shares.
+As a Regulation A, Tier 2 issuer, we will be subject to less disclosure and reporting requirements, which may make our common shares less attractive to investors as compared to a traditional initial public offering.
+If our scaled disclosure and reporting requirements, or regulatory changes regarding Regulation A reduces the attractiveness of our common shares, we may be unable to raise the necessary funds necessary to commence operations, or to develop a diversified portfolio of organic farmland investments which could severely affect the value of our common shares.